Health-Informed Computing: Estimating and Addressing the Public Health Impact of Data Centers: Introduction

+Globally, ambient air pollution caused 4.2 million premature deaths in 2019 and remains one of the leading risk factors for disease burden across all socio-demographic groups \cite{Health_AirPollution_Ambient_4dot2_million_PrematureDeath_2019_WHO_Website,Health_ParticulateMatterLeadingFactor_GlobalBurdenDisease2021_IMHE_2024}.
+While the U.S. has generally better air quality than many other countries, 4 in 10 people in the U.S. still live with unhealthy levels of air pollution, according to the ``State of the Air 2024'' report published by the American Lung Association \cite{Health_4in10_Americans_UnhealthAir_US_AmericanLungAssociation_report_2024}.
+In 2019 (the latest year of data provided by the World Health Organization, or WHO, as of November 2024), an estimate of 93,886 deaths in the U.S. were attributed to ambient air pollution \cite{Health_AirPollution_Ambient_AttributableDeath_Global_WHO_Website}.

-Importantly, along with transportation and industrial activities, electricity generation is a key contributor to ambient air pollution with substantial public health impacts \cite{Health_AirPollution_Ambient_4dot2_million_PrematureDeath_2019_WHO_Website,EPA_PowerPlant_Health_LeadingSource_Website,EPA_PowerPlant_NeighboringCommunities}.
-For example, a recent study \cite{Health_CoalPowerPlants_US_Harvard_UTAustin_Science_2023_doi:10.1126/science.adf4915} shows that, between 1999 and 2020, a total of 460,000 \emph{excess} deaths were attributed to \pmtwo generated by coal-fired power plants alone in the U.S. As highlighted by the U.S. EPA \cite{EPA_PowerPlant_Health_LeadingSource_Website}, despite years of progress, power plants ``remain a leading source of air, water, and land pollution that affects communities nationwide.''
-In Europe, the public health cost of air pollution from power plants is valued at approximately 1\% of the gross domestic product (GDP), according to the European Environment Agency's study in 2024 \cite{Health_Europe_AirPollution_PowerPlant_1Percent_GDP_2024_Update_2025}.
+Electricity generation, along with transportation and industrial activities, is an important contributor to ambient air pollution with significant public health consequences \cite{EPA_PowerPlant_Health_LeadingSource_Website}.
+For example, a recent study \cite{Health_CoalPowerPlants_US_Harvard_UTAustin_Science_2023_doi:10.1126/science.adf4915} found that 460,000 \emph{excess} deaths were attributed to \pmtwo emissions from coal-fired power plants between 1999 and 2020 in the U.S. alone.
+As emphasized by the U.S. Environmental Protection Agency (EPA), despite decades of progress, ``fossil fuel-based power plants remain a leading source of air, water, and land pollution that affects communities nationwide'' \cite{EPA_PowerPlant_Health_LeadingSource_Website}.

-The public health outcomes of data centers due to their emission of criteria air pollutants lead to various losses, such as hospitalizations, medication usage, emergency room visits, school loss days, and lost workdays.
-Nonetheless, despite recent policy efforts \cite{Washington_AirQualityDataCenter_Website,AI_ExecutiveOrder_DataCenter_PublicHealht_Water_Biden_2025}, the tangible and growing public health impacts of data centers have remained under the radar, almost entirely omitted from today's risk assessments and sustainability reports \cite{Llama_31_ModelCard_GitHub_2024,Facebook_SustainabilityReport_2024,Google_SustainabilityReport_2024}.

-\textbf{Quantifying and addressing the public health impacts of data centers.} In this paper, we uncover and quantify the hidden public health impacts of data centers.
-We introduce a principled methodology to model the emission of criteria air pollutants associated with a computing task and data center across three distinct scopes: emissions from the maintenance and operation of backup generators (Scope~1), emissions from fossil fuel combustion for electricity generation (Scope~2), and emissions resulting from the manufacturing of server hardware (Scope~3).
-Then, we analyze the dispersion of criteria air pollutants and the resulting public health impacts.